adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Perhaps you’re right, Billina," Dorothy answered.
 "But how funny it is, to be captured by a lot of spoons!"

-1 **the Spoon Brigade** — Ложечный полк

-2 **his** **Majesty** **King** **Kleaver** — Его Величества Короля Всереза

 "I do not see anything very funny about it," declared a spoon.
 "We’re the regular military brigade of the kingdom."

 "What kingdom?" she asked.

 "Utensia," said he.

 "I never heard of it before," asserted Dorothy.

 "March with us," retorted a spoon.

-## How Dorothy Visited
+## How Dorothy Visited Utensia (Кухонное королевство)

-## Utensia1

 There were six or eight dozen spoons in the Brigade, and they marched away in the shape of a hollow square, with Dorothy, Billina and Toto in the center of the square.
 By and by they left the woods and entered the Kingdom of Utensia.

 They saw many cookstoves, ranges and grills, of all sizes and shapes, and besides these there were several kitchen cabinets and cupboards and a few kitchen tables.
 These things were crowded with utensils of all sorts: frying pans, sauce pans, kettles, forks, knives, basting and soup spoons, nutmeg graters, sifters, colanders, meat saws, flat irons, rolling pins and many other things.

 "Stand back!" cried the Captain, sternly, and he led his captives through the curious throng until they came to a butcher block upon which lay a great cleaver with a keen edge.
-Its legs were crossed and it was smoking a long pipe. " Wake up, your Majesty," said the Captain.
+Its legs were crossed and it was smoking a long pipe.

+"Wake up, your Majesty," said the Captain.
 "Here are prisoners."

-King Kleaver sat up and looked at Dorothy sharply. " Where did this girl come from?" he asked.
+King Kleaver sat up and looked at Dorothy sharply.

+"Where did this girl come from?" he asked.

 "I found her in the forest and brought her here," replied the Captain.

 The King said,

-1 **Utensia** — Кухонное королевство

-"Friends and Fellow **Utensils**1!
-Our worthy Commander of the Spoon Brigade, **Captain Dipp**2, has captured the three prisoners you see before you and brought them here.
+"Friends and Fellow **Utensils** (Кухонцы)!
+Our worthy Commander of the Spoon Brigade, **Captain Dipp** (Капитан Плюх), has captured the three prisoners you see before you and brought them here.
 So I ask your advice how to act in this matter."

 "They must be killed several times, until they are dead!" shouted a pepperbox very excitedly.

 "Mr. Paprica," advised the King, "it is only necessary to kill a person once to make him dead.
 But I do not see that it is necessary to kill this little girl at all."

-"I don’t, either," said Dorothy. "**Prince Karver**3?" said the King.
+"I don’t, either," said Dorothy.

+"**Prince Karver** (Принц Резак)?" said the King.

 A stately knife stepped forward and bowed.